arkayenro/packager/README.md

-## Building for multiple game versions
+## Building for multiple game clients

-This fork is designed to handle multiple client specific TOC files.
+This fork is designed to handle multiple and/or client specific TOC files.

 - Retail
   - AddOnName_Mainline.toc